 - Lastly, the final output looks like this.

-Step 6: Change Properties Settings
+Step 6: Changing Settings of Properties

 In this stage, we will make some changes in the properties of each component of the ListBox.

 - In the beginning, press F4 on the Visual Basic editor to open the Properties Window.